devbith/spring-framework-drill/README.md

 # spring-framework-drill
-This repo contains all the spring framework exercise
+This repo contains all the spring framework and spring projects exercise done to improve or maintain proficiency in it.